rhiot/gitbook/gateway/camel_components/camel_kura_deploy_manager_component.md

 The consumer part of the route can be any Camel component, as long as `DeployManager.topic` header required by `InstallProcessor` is properly set. `InstallProcessor` reads the last segment of the `DeployManager.topic` header and uses it as a name of the bundle to be installed.
-The binary data of the bundle is expected to be found in a body of the message.
+The binary data of the bundle is expected to be found in a body of a message.

 By default bundles are installed into `/opt/eclipse/kura/deploy` directory, which is scanned by the Felix File Install support installed by the